goharbor/community/proposals/new/support-regex-as-an-alternative-to-doublestar.md

 - **Upgrade:** absent `kind` means `doublestar` on every surface; existing rules are byte-identical and behave identically.
 No database migration anywhere (all affected storage is JSON text columns).
 - **API clients:** `kind` is additive and optional; generated models for retention/immutability need no change at all.
-- **Downgrade caveat:** on an older core, a retention/immutability rule with `kind: "regexp"` fails loudly (`selector regexp is not registered`) — no silent misinterpretation.
+- **Downgrade caveat:** on an older core, a retention/immutability rule with `kind: "regex"` fails loudly (`selector regex is not registered`) — no silent misinterpretation.
 A replication filter with an unknown `kind` field on an old version would be *dropped by JSON unmarshalling* and the pattern read as doublestar; release notes must call this out.
 - The dead beego validation tags `valid:"Match(doublestar)"` on the selector models (not enforced on the v2 API path today) are relaxed to the supported kind set as part of phase 1.

 ## Implementation